Homemade Remedies to Treat Ingrown Toenails

 Lemon and Salt Remedy

-The lemon as well as salt also act as disinfectants and inflammation reducers.
+The lemon and salt act as disinfectants and inflammation reducers.

 Images courtesy of mattsabo17 and devillibrarian